Mail Rules

 Complete guide to configuring Mail Rules for automated email processing.

 Mail rules define how inbound email is processed after a Mailbox fetches it.
-Rules are processed in priority order (lower number = higher priority).
+Rules are evaluated in priority order (lower number = higher priority).
 Each mailbox can have multiple rules; rules can be enabled or disabled without deleting them.

 What are Mail Rules?